Delilah S. Dawson

-Delilah S. Dawson (born 21 October 1977) is an American author, primarily of fantasy and science fiction.
+Delilah S. Dawson (born October 21, 1977) is an American author, primarily of fantasy and science fiction.
 She writes fantasy as Lila Bowen, and has written erotica as Ava Lovelace.

 Her works include Star Wars tie-in fiction (novels Star Wars: Phasma and Galaxy's Edge: Black Spire, and short story Star Wars: The Perfect Weapon), as well as Rick and Morty Presents: Pickle Rick, Kill the Farm Boy and No Country for Old Gnomes (both with Kevin Hearne).
 She has also written comic books such as Star Pig and Sparrowhawk.

 Career

 Dawson's work includes the Blud series of steampunk paranormal romance novels, the Shadow series of Weird West novels (as Bowen), as well as several young adult novels.
-She has also written Star Wars tie-in short stories, including the 2015 Bazine Netal adventure "Star Wars: The Perfect Weapon", and the 2016 Greer Sonnel story "Scorched", published in Star Wars Insider #165.
+She has also written Star Wars tie-in short stories, including the 2015 Bazine Netal adventure "Star Wars: The Perfect Weapon", and the 2016 Greer Sonnel story "Scorched", published in Star Wars Insider No. 165.
 In September 2017, Dawson released Star Wars: Phasma, a novel chronicling the backstory of Captain Phasma of the First Order.

+From 2025, Dawson took over Terry Brooks's Shannara series.
+She wrote the first Ravenloft novel, Ravenloft: Heir of Strahd (May 2025), to be published in 17 years.